 Most of France was hit hard by the German Occupation from 1940 to 1944, but down in Bordeaux the wine business was thriving.
 STEFANA WILLIAMS finds out how this happened.

 Life in Bordeaux during the years of the Occupation is a period in history that many Bordelais would prefer not to discuss.
-Casual enquiries as to what life was like from the summer of 1940 to the summer of 1944 are often met with a slow, furrow-browed headshake, accompanied by: 'It was a difficult time'.
+Casual enquiries as to what life was like from the summer of 1940 at the beginning of the war, to the summer of 1944 are often met with a slow, furrow-browed headshake, accompanied by: ‘It was a difficult time’.
 Further entreaties to summon up specific events, places and people dredge up only vague fragments of the past.

 If one were inclined toward conspiracy theories, the selective amnesia of the Bordeaux collective would raise more than mild suspicion.
 Exhibit A: Ask anyone in the wine trade – winegrower, cellar master, wine broker or merchant – what the climate was like in 1943.
 On the count of trois, they will all chorus: ‘Hot year.
 Not much rain.
 Flowering finished early, end of May.
 Harvest began 12 September.’
 Exhibit B: Ask the head of a family-owned château what it was like to have his home lived in by Germans for four years, while he celebrated his fifth, sixth, seventh and eighth birthdays.
 He will politely respond that his memory of this time is, ‘close to zero’.